 After graduating, instead of a career in philosophy, he decided to become a writer.
 He returned to Moscow in 1914.
 Later that year, his first book, a poetry collection, was published.

 Filled with a new passion, he began writing what would become his seminal poetry collection, My Sister Life.
-When it was published, its innovative style would revolutionize Russian poetry, influencing the works of young poets such as Osip Mandelstam and Marina Tsvetayeva.
+Its innovative style would revolutionize Russian poetry, influencing the works of young poets such as Osip Mandelstam and Marina Tsvetayeva.

 After the Russian Revolution in October of 1917, Pasternak decided to remain in Russia, fascinated with the new ideas and possibilities that the Revolution brought to life.
 He was filled with hope for the future He continued to write.
 My Sister Life was published in 1921.

-Pasternak's next poetry collection, The Second Birth, was published in 1932.
-Though the poems proved to be just as brilliant as his earlier works, Pasternak's new style alienated his refined readers abroad.
+Pasternak changed his style to make it more acceptable to the Soviet public.
+His next poetry collection, The Second Birth, was published in 1932.
+Though the poems proved to be just as brilliant as his earlier works, his new style alienated his refined readers abroad.

 Throughout the decade, he would become disenchanted with Soviet communism and the totalitarian rule of Stalin.
 Ironically, during the purges, Stalin himself supposedly crossed Pasternak's name off an arrest list, telling his secret police, "Don't touch this cloud dweller."

-A few years before the start of World War 2, Boris Pasternak and his wife settled in Peredelkino, a village several miles away from Moscow that served as a writers' colony.
+A few years before the start of World War II, Boris Pasternak and his wife settled in Peredelkino, a village several miles away from Moscow that served as a writers' colony.

 In 1943, he published a collection of patriotic verse titled Early Trains, which prompted his fellow writer Vladimir Nabokov to describe him as a "weeping Bolshevik" and "Emily Dickinson in trousers."

 Dr. Zhivago, completed in 1956, reflected Pasternak's disenchantment with Soviet communism and the totalitarian rule of Stalin.
-The semi-autobiographical novel takes place during three major events in Russian history: World War 1, the Russian Revolution of 1917, and the Russian Civil War of 1917-23.
+It takes place during three major events in Russian history: World War I, the Russian Revolution of 1917, and the Russian Civil War of 1917-23.